Skip to main content

 7. local approximation with linear model

-Most of these methods have multiple parameters, so we take a principled approach and propose a multi-objective optimization framework for choosing parameters that minimize a loss function to balance the faithfulness and smoothness of the derivative estimate.
+All methods have hyperparameters, so we take a principled approach and propose a multi-objective optimization framework for choosing settings that minimize a loss function to balance the faithfulness and smoothness of the derivative estimate.
 For more details, refer to this paper.

 Installing